fabiospampinato/proxy-watcher/README.md

 - **watch**: starts watching an object for mutations, and returns a proxy object.
 - **unwatch**: stops watching an object for mutations, and returns the raw object being proxied.
-- **record**: records and returns an array of root paths that have been accessed while executing the provided function.
+- **record**: records and returns an array or map of root paths that have been accessed while executing the provided function.
 - **target**: returns the raw object being proxied.
 - **isProxy**: returns a boolean indicating if the provided object is a proxy object or not.